bexicaaa/bexicaaa/README.md

 ## Welcome to my Page! 👋

-I'm Rebecca, self taught software engineer from Zagreb, Croatia.
-Interested in Fullstack development, Blockchain and Security.
+I'm Rebecca, self taught web programmer.

 ### Where to find me
 [LinkedIn](www.linkedin.com/in/rebeccamilosavljevic)